caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 I almost screamed "no" in response, but then it occurred to me that acting that way might be not appropriate to situation.
-I looked around and saw that not much changed in the real world since i entered this "fucking stuff".
+I looked around and saw that not much changed in "the real world" since i entered this "fucking stuff".

-The only people who apparently noticed something was wrong with me were Sasha and Orpheus.
+The only people who apparently noticed something was off about me were Sasha and Orpheus.
 The rest of the party crowd were still happily chatting like nothing happened.
 And then i thought that maybe nothing happened indeed: in the end, it was just my imagination going wild under the drugs and it was quite possible that i didn't act especially alerting during the trip.

 — Congrats, girls!
 You survived for a whooping twenty five minutes.
 And now, if i may.. — Orpheus made a gesture, requesting us to move away, — we have new